-Corporate responsibility - Ethics and standards
+Corporate responsibility - ethics and standards

 The Board recognises that the ability of the Company to generate value relies on harnessing our intellectual, human, social and relationship capital.
 We aim to do this by being a responsible employer, conducting our business ethically, operating in an environmentally sustainable way and enhancing the lives of the people in the communities where we work.
 The Group maintains a number of robust internal mechanisms to ensure that we conduct our business to high ethical standards.
 Employees can raise any concerns about unethical activities through the Group's anonymous third-party reporting mechanism.
-In addition, the BAM Worldwide Safety Day in 2020 focused on asking everyone to "speak up" in order to make the workplace a healthier, happier, productive, and therefore safer place.
+In addition, the BAM Worldwide Safety Day in 2021 focused on asking everyone to 'speak up' in order to make the workplace a healthier, happier, productive, and therefore safer place.
+Employees and anyone working on our sites can also raise observation cards to report ethical breaches or other concerns.